3.2 – Measures of Central Tendency

 equation weighted mean

 Table 1.
-A sample of observations
+A sample of counts of observations, e.g., how many birds

 The observation “4” was observed four times; the observation “5” was observed twice, and so on for a total of 15 observations.